alexander-hanel/coffcoff/README.md

 00000010: 67 01 63 72 74 65 78 65  2E 63 00 00 00 00 00 00  g.crtexe.c......
 ```

-The last couple of hexdump lines is a symbol table entry.
-Each entry is 18/0x12 bytes in length.
+The last two lines of hexdump is a symbol table entry.
+Each entry is 18 (0x12) bytes in length.
 A structure definition from [ReactOS](https://doxygen.reactos.org/da/db6/pecoff_8h_source.html#l00243) looks like the following.

 ```C++
 typedef struct _IMAGE_SYMBOL {